|

 different times she volunteered to serve as both a British

 and a Russian spy.[2]
-And more generally, Theosophy sent
+And more generally,

-those distant Mahatmas who allegedly served as deputies
+Brotherhood," those distant Mahatmas who allegedly

-telepathically only with the top level of Theosophical initiates.
+level of Theosophical initiates.

 As Washington observes, furthermore, the emergence from